jackhipperson/investment-calc/README.md

 - **React**: For structuring the webpage.
 - **TailwindCSS**: For styling the webpage.
 - **JavaScript**: For implementing the investment calculation logic.
+- **Cypress**: For automated testing of the structure, styling and calculation logic.

 ## How to Run Locally